 “Stop!”
 Kanna cried out.
 “For the love of God, now you’re just pulling things out of your imagination!”

-Goda turned suddenly to give her a disapproving stare.
+Goda gave her a disapproving glance.
 “Stop getting so excited.
 Voices can carry far in these caves.”

 “Then stop disrespecting my culture!”